dustinpfister/blog_posts/_posts/threejs-svg-loader.md

 ## The SVG Loader and what to know first

-There is a lot that one will need to be aware of before hand when it comes to using these source code exmaples that I am wriitng about here.
-As always I assume that you have at least a little expernce with client side javaScript and the underlaying skills that are needed on top of that with HTML and CSS.
-However on top of that there are also a great deal of other features in the threejs libray alone that you might want to play around with a little first also.
-I wil of course not be getting into great detail with all of this in this post, but I will at least mentine a few things in this section before getting into the first SVG Loader example.
+There is a lot that one will need to be aware of before hand when it comes to using these source code examples that I am writing about here.
+As always I assume that you have at least a little experience with client side javaScript and the underlying skills that are needed on top of that with HTML and CSS.
+However on top of that there are also a great deal of other features in the threejs library alone that you might want to play around with a little first also.
+I will of course not be getting into great detail with all of this in this post, but I will at least mention a few things in this section before getting into the first SVG Loader example.

 ### There is also knowing how to go about making an SVG file first